domantasalenskas/Lineage2-farming-bot/README.md

 * Watch the video to see how the bot works.

-* To install libraries and start the bot use respective batch files.
+* To install libraries and start the bot use the respective batch files.

-If for some reason they don't work open cmd as administrator and install packages manually:
+If for some reason they don't work, open cmd as administrator and install packages manually:
 ```
 npm install node-gyp
 npm install keysender